Nuix/discover-extension-sdk/API.md

 ### .Context
 Static object containing context information about the current Ringtail user.
-It is available once the SDK is initialized.
+It is available once the SDK is [initialized](#initialize--promise) and has these fields:
 - `portalUserId` <[Number]> ID of the current user in this Ringtail portal.
 - `userName` <[String]> Current user's username.
 - `caseId` <[Number]> ID of the user's current case, or `0` if in the portal.